mozman/ezdxf/README.md

 - retains third-party DXF content
 - optional C-extensions for CPython are included in the binary wheels, available on [PyPI](https://pypi.org/project/ezdxf/) for Windows, Linux and macOS
-- command line interface to display and inspect .dxf files
+- command line script `ezdxf` to display, convert and inspect DXF files

 Included Extensions
 -------------------